-(3) Determine the efficiency reduction rate.

-Ecology must calculate the efficiency reduction rate for each EITE covered party.
-The efficiency reduction rate is calculated once for each EITE covered party concurrently with the output-based baseline and remains constant for all calendar years.

-- (a) Ecology must calculate an efficiency intensity distribution for each sector with an EITE covered party that meets the requirements in WAC 173-442-030. - (i) Ecology must use the following information to calculate the efficiency intensity distribution for each sector: - (A) GHG emissions data must be comparable to the EITE covered party's data reported under chapter 173-441 WAC and come from the following sources:

-- (I) EPA's GHG Reporting Program;

-- (II) Other national programs;

-- (III) Trade associations; or

-- (IV) Other similar sources.

-- (B) Production data must come from:

-- (I) EPA's GHG Reporting Program;

-- (II) National emissions inventory;

-- (III) Energy information agency;

-- (IV) Other national programs;

-- (V) Trade associations; or

-- (VI) Other similar sources.

-- (C) If Ecology determines no production data or emissions data is available to establish an efficiency intensity distribution for a sector, Ecology may use existing benchmarking information for the sector.
-To use the data, Ecology must determine that the benchmark is:

-- (I) Reasonably current; and

-- (II) Detailed enough to determine the efficiency intensity distribution.

-- (D) Ecology must use data from the same time period as the outputbased baseline period whenever possible.

-- Ecology calculates the efficiency intensity distribution for a sector by using paired GHG emissions and production data to create a ranking of efficiencies for sample facilities in that sector.
-Alternately, existing benchmarking information is used as described in (a)(i)(C) of this subsection.

-- (b) Ecology must compare the output-based baseline for each EITE covered party to the efficiency intensity distribution for that EITE covered party's sector to determine the EITE covered party's efficiency reduction rate.
+- (iii) The data used for (a)(i) and (ii) of this subsection will not include data for years that would meet the criteria in WAC 173-442-050 (3)(b). - (b) Divide average emissions by average production to get the output-based baseline. - (c) Ecology may adjust the output-based baseline for EITE covered parties based on: - (i) Reported GHG emissions data when the calculation methodology approved under chapter 173-441 WAC changes. - (ii) Updated annual GHG reports or an assigned emissions level under WAC 173-441-086. - (3) Determine the efficiency improvement rate.
+Ecology must calculate the efficiency improvement rate for each EITE covered party.
+The efficiency improvement rate is calculated once for each EITE covered party concurrently with the output-based baseline and remains constant for all calendar years. - (a) Ecology must calculate an efficiency intensity distribution for each sector with an EITE covered party that meets the requirements in WAC 173-442-030. - (i) Ecology must use the following information to calculate the efficiency intensity distribution for each sector: - (A) GHG emissions data must be comparable to the EITE covered party's data reported under chapter 173-441 WAC or subsection (1) of this section and come from the following sources: - (I) EPA's GHG Reporting Program; - (II) Other national programs; - (III) Trade associations; or - (IV) Other similar sources. - (B) Production data must come from: - (I) EPA's GHG Reporting Program; - (II) National emissions inventory; - (III) Energy information agency; - (IV) Other national programs; - (V) Trade associations; or - (VI) Other similar sources. - (C) If ecology determines no production data or emissions data is available to establish an efficiency intensity distribution for a sector, ecology may use existing benchmarking information for the sector.
+To use the data, ecology must determine that the benchmark is: - (I) Reasonably current; and - (II) Detailed enough to determine the efficiency intensity distribution. - (D) Ecology must use data from the same time period as the output-based baseline period whenever possible. - (ii) Ecology calculates the efficiency intensity distribution for a sector by using paired GHG emissions and production data to create a ranking of efficiencies for sample facilities in that sector.
+Alternately, existing benchmarking information is used as described in (a)(i)(C) of this subsection. - (b) Ecology must compare the output-based baseline for each EITE covered party to the efficiency intensity distribution for that EITE covered party's sector to determine the EITE covered party's efficiency improvement rate.